benjamesmason/astro-nova/README.md

 ### User Stories

-The Astro Nova website is a website designed for astrology enthusiasts that wish to engage, learn and self-develop in the spirirtual and astronomical community.
+The Astro Nova website is a website designed for astrology enthusiasts who wish to engage, learn and self-develop in the spiritual and astronomical community.
-The website features some basic information where users can keep updated with their weekly horoscope's as well as personaly get in touch with proffesional expert astrologers.
-The key objective of the website however is to promote AstroNova + this is a premuim charged subscription currently on offer for a one weeks trial period, where a users sign's up they will gain membership that unlocks lots of enticing benefits.
+The website features some basic information where users can keep updated with their weekly horoscopes as well as personally get in touch with  professional expert astrologers.
+The key objective of the website however is to promote AstroNova + this is a premuim subscription currently on offer for a one weeks trial period, where a user sign's up they will gain membership that unlocks lots of enticing benefits.

 #### Client Goals

-- To attract both beginner and experienced astrolgy enthusiasts.
+- To attract both beginner and experienced astrology enthusiasts.
 - To attract a higher level of premuim members through the + membership incentives.
-- To have an online presense which is both visually appealing and responsive which holds the ability for everybody to access and enjoy at all times.
+- To have an online presence that is both visually appealing and responsive which holds the ability for everybody to access and enjoy at all times.
 - To be inclusive for all readers while easy and enjoyable to navigate.
 - To welcome and inspire a passion for Astrology and Spiritualism, and to be a safe place of trust for its visitors.